Ed Flynn (politician): Early life and career

 Flynn was one of six siblings.
-Flynn graduated high school at Boston's Don Bosco Technical High School.
-He graduated college at Salve Regina College, where he studied history and government.
+Flynn graduated from Boston's Don Bosco Technical High School and from Newport, Rhode Island's Salve Regina College, where he studied history and government.

-Flynn served in the United States Navy for 25 years, becoming a second-class petty officer.
-He served active duty in the Persian Gulf on two deployments, and had further service abroad in the United States Naval Reserves.
+Flynn served in the United States Navy and United States Naval Reserve for 24 years, becoming a second-class petty officer.
+He served active duty at Joint Task Force Guantanamo, and had further service abroad in the United States Naval Reserves.
 His military service included Operation Enduring Freedom.
-In the United States Navy Reserves, one of his assignments was assisting in the coordination of disaster relief after the 2010 Haiti earthquake.

-Flynn worked as a probation officer in the Suffolk Superior Court, as a state public safety official, as a legislative affairs specialist at the United States Department of Labor, and as a transpiration logistical specialist with the United States Department of Defense's Joint Task Force-Armed Forces Inaugural Committee for the 2005 United States presidential inauguration.
-At the Department of Labor, where he worked for five years during the Clinton administration, he worked on matters related to expanding access to affordable healthcare and efforts to increase the federal minimum wage.
+Flynn worked as a probation officer in the Suffolk Superior Court, as a legislative affairs specialist at the United States Department of Labor during the Clinton administration, and as a transportation logistical specialist for the 2005 United States presidential inauguration.
+At the Department of Labor he worked on matters related to expanding access to affordable healthcare and efforts to increase the federal minimum wage.

-In 2006, Flynn moved back to Boston from Washington, D.C., settling in South Boston and beginning work as a substitute teacher at Charlestown High School.
-In April 2006, a month after resettling in Boston, Flynn initially declared that he had intended to run for an at-large seat in the 2007 Boston City Council election.
+In 2005, Flynn permanently moved back to Boston from Washington, D.C., settling in South Boston and beginning work as a substitute teacher at Charlestown High School.
+By the time he was elected to the Boston City Council in 2017, Flynn had held membership in a number of Bostonian civic organizations, including the Cityside Neighborhood Association, Veterans of Foreign Wars Thomas M. Fitzgerald Post, Ward 7 Democratic Committee, and South Boston Citizens' Association.

+Unsuccessful 2005 and 2007 Boston City Council campaigns

+In April 2005, a month after resettling in Boston, Flynn declared that he had intended to run for an at-large seat in the 2005 Boston City Council election.
 He cited youth substance abuse as a key issue he intended to focus on, declaring that, "OxyContin and heroin are an epidemic now, in every neighborhood.
 I would like to try to get the business community involved".

-Flynn held membership in a number of Bostonian civic organizations, including the Cityside Neighborhood Association, Veterans of Foreign Wars Thomas M. Fitzgerald Post, Ward 7 Democratic Committee, and South Boston Citizens' Association.
+Flynn advanced from the nonpartisan primary election to the general election, but was unsuccessful, placing eighth in the race for four at-large seats.